 A warning about NAT firewalls and port forwarding

-NAT firewalls come built into many home wifi routers and VPN services.
+NAT firewalls are built into many home Wi-Fi routers and VPN services.
 In short, they prevent unsolicited internet traffic from reaching your device.
-In most cases, this is a good thing for security.
+In most cases, this is good for security.
 You wouldn’t want just anybody to be able to send stuff to your phone or laptop.

 But NAT firewalls can interfere with torrenting by preventing you from connecting to peers.
 This can lower download speeds and even stop you from uploading files altogether.

 It’s possible to bypass a NAT firewall using a method called port forwarding.
-Your wifi router probably lets you set up port forwarding, as do some VPNs and torrenting software.
+Your Wi-Fi router probably lets you set up port forwarding, as some VPNs and torrenting software do.
 However, you should exercise caution when port forwarding because it can open ports for attackers to get through.
 And if you’re using a different port for torrenting than most other users, you’re much easier for third parties to track.

 IP binding